97alexlo/datascience-projects/README.md

 ### [Rmd file](https://github.com/alexlo97/Profolio/blob/master/SFU_webscraper.Rmd)

 ### Web App (Shiny) - Climate change in BC from 1979 - 2017
-This is a shiny app I made in STAT 240 at SFU where I customized the layout, along with buttons that plots different curves/slopes with the data sets provided by Dr.Campbell
+This is a shiny app I made in STAT 240 at SFU where I customized the layout, along with buttons that plots different curves/slopes with the data sets provided by Dr. Campbell
 ### [Link to app](https://shiny.rcg.sfu.ca/u/ala148/shinyapp/)
 ### [R files](https://github.com/alexlo97/Portfolio/tree/master/Shiny%20App)